 We know that getting charged with robbery is terrifying.
 Please do not rely on an overworked public defender office.
 Your future is at stake.
 Robbery is a felony charge and can land you in prison for decades.

-The team at the SMA Law Group understands these cases and will get to work immediately on your behalf.
+The team at the SMT Legal understands these cases and will get to work immediately on your behalf.
 We want to build your defense from the ground up by analyzing the evidence against you, listening to your story, and speaking with witnesses and law enforcement.
 There are various defense strategies that can be applied in these cases, including: